Be a Hardware Hacker!

 Part 1: Log into the discussion board

-There is a link to the course's discussion board on the course homepage.
+There is a link to the coures discussion board on the course homepage.

 Your login is your official UCSD user name (i.e., your @ucsd.edu email

 address without the "@ucsd.edu" part).
-Password is the same as the one
+Password is your PID.

-Reading the blackboard is mandatory.
+Reading the web board is mandatory.
 It is the only place that all

 announcement related to class will be posted.